 Dog behaviour and safety is the responsibility of the owner.
 All dogs should be trained both for their own safety and that of people and other animals.Dogs need to be trained and regularly exercised (daily if possible).

-Dogs should be gradually familiarised with any new experience, e.g. a harness for restraint in a car.
-When walking a dog outside a confined property, the owner/ handler should be aware of potential dangers, such as vehicles or attacks from other dogs, from which the dog may need protection.
+Dogs should be gradually familiarised with any new experience, such as a harness for restraint in a car.
+When walking a dog outside a confined property, the owner or handler should be aware of potential dangers — such as vehicles or attacks from other dogs, from which the dog may need protection.

 Familiarise a dog with different places and situations.
-Socialise a dog with other dogs and people, particularly during the formative 8-16 week period.
+Socialise a dog with other dogs and people, particularly during the formative 8 to 16 week period.

 Teach family, friends and children how to interact with the family dog.
 This includes teaching children to leave dogs in peace when eating, sleeping or if sick or injured.